top of page

 A space of listening and gentle guidance, developed just for your specific needs and goals.

-• Learn How To Quiet
+• Learning How To Quiet

-• Reflective Listening and Discernment Skills
+• Reflective Listening and gaining Discernment Skills

-• Discipleship, Becoming More Like Christ
+• Hope of Becoming More Like Christ

-• Guidance in Traditional Christian Spiritual Practices
+• Accompaniment in Traditional Christian Spiritual Practices

 • Spiritual Companionship, Noticing Where God is in Your Everyday Life